belle2/basf2/online_book/basf2/various_additions.rst

 momentum of the particle; on the other side, the Belle II method uses multiple cones, centered around the momentum of the particle at the points along its path where it was more likely to emit Bremsstrahlung radiation.
-The Belle II method also performs a pre-procesing of the data, and applies some initial cuts on the Bremsstrahlung photons and on the electrons which the user cannot undo.
+The Belle II method also performs a pre-processing of the data, and applies some initial cuts on the Bremsstrahlung photons and on the electrons which the user cannot undo.
-Altough we recommend using the Belle II method, you should check which procedure works best for your analysis.
+Although we recommend using the Belle II method, you should check which procedure works best for your analysis.

 In order to perform Bremsstrahlung recovery (either with the Belle or the Belle